howToCodeWell/code-challenges/src/markdown-pages/2020/march.md

     - Delete
     - Increase health
     - Decrease health
-- Each button should display an alert that displays the type of action to the screen
+- Each button should display an alert that shows the type of action pressed
 - Use an emoji for each of the buttons instead of text.

-### Level 4
+## Level 4
-- Create a button above the table with the value of 'Fight'
+- Create a button above the table with the value of 'Roll The Dice'
     - This should display an alert with the message 'About to fight'
 - Create a button above the table with the value of 'Reset'
     - This should refresh the table.

+##  Level master
+- Don't use any frameworks!

 We will be using this setup for Aprils challenge.
 So make it look good! :)